-One option is to install Linux directly onto your hard drive and set up your system in a "dual boot" configuration that will let you reboot to switch operating systems.
-This is in many ways the best option, but requires enough hard drive space to run both operating systems.
-Many modern systems use small SSD drives that simply do not have enough space to do this.
-Furthermore, installing an operating system and configuring the boot environment is risky if you are not an experienced user.
-It is possible to accidentally wipe your hard drive, deleting all the files.
-If you choose this option, you should carefully back up your system before installing Linux.
+Another option is to install Linux directly onto your hard drive and set up your system in a "dual boot" configuration that will let you reboot to switch operating systems.
+If you have extensive computer experience, this is probably your best option.
+However, it requires skill and care.
+Installing an operating system and configuring the boot environment is risky and you should carefully back up your files before installing Linux.
+Linux installers have become much more user friendly, but if you are not careful it is possible to accidentally wipe your hard drive, deleting all the files.
+As with the Virtual Machine option, dual-booting requires a significant amount of disk space, since you will need to set up a second partition your hard drive large enough to hold a complete operating system.

-A second option is to use a Live USB disk to run Linux without any modifications to your hard drive.
-This is a safe option and in some ways the easiest.
-You will still need to configure your systems UEFI or BIOS settings to allow you to boot from the USB.
-This involves changing the boot order and may require you to disable the "Secure Boot" setting.
+A final option is to use a Live USB disk to run Linux without any modifications to your hard drive.
+This is a relatively safe option and does not require additional hard drive space.
+In some circumstances, it can be the easiest option.
+However, you will still need to configure your system's UEFI or BIOS settings to allow you to boot from the USB.
+In addition to adjusting the boot order, you will likely need to disable the "Secure Boot" setting and may need to turn off "Intel Rapid Start".